User equipment

 In the Universal Mobile Telecommunications System (UMTS) and 3GPP Long Term Evolution (LTE), user equipment (UE) is any device used directly by an end-user to communicate.
 It can be a hand-held telephone, a laptop computer equipped with a mobile broadband adapter, or any other device.
 It connects to the base station Node B/eNodeB as specified in the ETSI 125/136-series and 3GPP 25/36-series of specifications.
 It roughly corresponds to the mobile station (MS) in GSM systems.

 The radio interface between the UE and the Node B is called Uu.
+In the context of UMTS (Universal Mobile Telecommunications System), Uu stands for the interface between UTRAN (UMTS Terrestrial Radio Access Network) and the UE (User Equipment).

 Functionality

 UE handles the following tasks towards the core network: